emilianoglucero/lsport-frontend/README.md

 ```

 #### Browser platform
-If you want to run the browser platform, you need to uninstall the admobpro plugin
+If you want to run the browser platform, you need to uninstall the admobpro plugins